morelj/gtl/README.md

 * `replace <old string> <new string> <n int> <s string>` - Returns a copy of the string s with the first n non-overlapping instances of old replaced by new.
 * `replace_all <old string> <new string> <s string>` - Returns a copy of the string s with all non-overlapping instances of old replaced by new.
 * `add|sub|mul|div <int1> ... <intN>` - Returns the result of the addition/substraction/multiplication/division of the ints.
+* `read_file <filename>` - Reads the given filename and returns its content as a string.
+Panics if an error occurs
 * `filter <v map[string]interface{}|[]interface{}> <filter1 FilterFunc> ... <filterN FilterFunc>` - Returns a new map/slice containing the elements matching the filters.
 Filters are built using `filter_*` functions
 * `first_match <v map[string]interface{}|[]interface{}> <filter1 FilterFunc> ... <filterN FilterFunc>` - Returns the first value of v which matches all the filters.
 Filters are build using `filter_*` functions